clungu/clungu.github.io/_posts/2020-01-20-On_Cross_Entropy.md

 This means that either we need to invert the softmax before calling it, or we apply the softmax on the `sklearn` one if we wish to compare the results.

-It's easyer to do the second option.
+It's easier to do the second option.

 ```python